-Price is the amount which one pays for a good or service or for any idea.
-This is the amount for which the product is exchanged to the potential customers.
+Price is the amount which one pays for a good or service or any idea.
+This is the amount for which the product is exchanged with potential customers.
 Pricing the product or the service is the most essential for a business decision that is to be made by the owner of the business.

 One must attach the price to the product which the target market is willing to pay, they should also keep in mind the profit margin they need to acquire to hit their target.
 This all will help the business to endeavor.

 Other approaches are also included in fixing the price of the commodity or service.
 These approaches include: